A Probabilistic Threshold for Monochromatic Arithmetic Progressions: A Structured Family of Arithmetic Progressions

 Now, in order for $A$ and $C$ to intersect in more than $\left\lceil\frac{k}{2}\right\rceil$ places, there must be two consecutive elements of, say, $A$ in the intersection.
 Let $a+ib$ and $a+(i+1)b$ be two such elements.
 We must have $d \leq b$ in order for $C$ to intersect both of these.
 So, let $a+ib = c+jd$ and $a+(i+1)b = c+\ell d$.
 These imply that $b = (\ell-j)d$.
 If $\ell-j > 1$ then $d \leq \frac{b}{2}$.
 In this situation, $C$ intersects $A$ in at most $\left\lceil\frac{k}{2}\right\rceil$ places since for every two consecutive terms of $A$, there exists a term of $C$ between them.
 Thus, $\ell-j=1$ and $b=d$ as stated.

-To show that $|A \cap C| \leq k-3$, note that we have proved parts (i) and (ii) so we need only consider $k$-aps with the same gap, i.e., those in the same $\hat{A}_g(n)$ for some gap $g$.
+To show that $|A \cap C| \leq k-3$, note that we have proved part (i) so we need only consider $k$-aps with the same gap, i.e., those in the same $\overline{A}_g(n)$ for some gap $g$.
 In order for two such $k$-aps to intersect in more than $k-3$ places, their starting elements must be within $2g$ of each other.
-But by construction of $\hat{A}_g(n)$, this is not possible. $\Box$
+As noted before, by construction of $\overline{A}_g(n)$, this is not possible. $\Box$

-\begin{lemma} For a given $A=\langle a,b\rangle_k\in \hat{AP}_k(n)$, the number of $\langle c,d\rangle_k\in \hat{AP}_k(n)$ with $c\geq a$ that intersect $A$ in $p$ places is \begin{itemize} \item[\rm (i)] $0$ for $p>k-3$; \item[\rm (ii)] $1$ for each $p \in \left[ \left\lceil\frac{k}{2}\right\rceil+1,k-3\right]$; \item[\rm (iii)] at most $7$ for each $p\in \left[ \left\lceil\frac{k}{3}\right\rceil,\left\lceil\frac{k}{2}\right\rceil\right]$. \end{itemize} \end{lemma}
+\begin{lemma} For a given $A=\langle a,b\rangle_k\in \overline{AP}_k(n)$, the number of $\langle c,d\rangle_k\in \overline{AP}_k(n)$ with $c\geq a$ that intersect $A$ in $p$ places is \begin{itemize} \item[\it (i)] $0$ for $p>k-3$; \item[\it (ii)] $1$ for each $p \in \left[ \left\lceil\frac{k}{2}\right\rceil+1,k-3\right]$; \item[\it (iii)] at most $7$ for each $p\in \left[ \left\lceil\frac{k}{3}\right\rceil,\left\lceil\frac{k}{2}\right\rceil\right]$. \end{itemize} \end{lemma}

-{\it Proof.} Part (i) is just a restatement of part of Lemma 4.
-For part (ii), by Lemma 4(i), we must have $b=d$.
+{\it Proof.} Part (i) is just a restatement of part of Lemma \ref{lem:4}.
+For part (ii), by Lemma \ref{lem:4}(i), we must have $b=d$.
 For a given $p$, we have $c=a+(k-p)d$ and the result follows.
-For part (iii), since $b$ is fixed, $d$ must be one of 7 gaps that adhere to Lemma 4(ii).
+For part (iii), since $b$ is fixed, $d$ must be one of the 7 gaps that adhere to Lemma \ref{lem:4}(ii).
 In order to intersect in exactly $p$ places, $c$ is determined. $\Box$

 5pt With these lemmas under our belt, we are now ready to move onto the main result.